 It is quite sad that in our world today, religion has been largely polarized across lines of extremism.
 The drowning volumes of bloodshed over religion have almost flushed the sanctity of religion away; horrors committed on the gloves of religious radicalism.
 It is that bad that we have almost forgotten the basic essence of religion: connection with very existence, synchronization with the fundamental love for humanity.

 Islam has been worse hit.
-Having been so sprayed with the odor of violence, people now readily see Islam as foul and would add more level of vigilance when in company of a turban.
+Having been so sprayed with the odor of violence, people now readily see Islam as foul and would add more level of vigilance when in the company of a turban.
 But this is not true.
 Islam is as beautiful as Christianity same as every religion in the world sparkling in their peculiarity.
 And things get prettier when a lovely little boy shows such sparkling brilliance in his level of knowledge of the Quran, such dazzling knowledge not really acquainted with his supposed size of brains considering his tender age.

 Meet the amazing Taha Ezat Basyony Awad Ibrahim, the 15-year-old Egyptian who edited history penning his name in time by becoming the youngest person participating in the 59th International Quran Recitation and Memorization competition.